glpi-project/glpi/apirest.md

   * *forcedisplay*: array of columns to display (default empty = use display preferences and searched criteria).
                      Some columns will be always presents (1: id, 2: name, 80: Entity).
                      Optional.
-  * *rawdata* (default false): a boolean for displaying raws data of the Search engine of glpi (like SQL request, full searchoptions, etc)
+  * *rawdata* (default false): a boolean for displaying raws data of the Search engine of GLPI (like SQL request, full searchoptions, etc)
   * *withindexes* (default false): a boolean to retrieve rows indexed by items id.
-   By default this option is set to false, because order of json objects (which are identified by index) cannot be garrantued  (from <http://json.org/> : An object is an unordered set of name/value pairs).
+   By default this option is set to false, because order of JSON objects (which are identified by index) cannot be garrantued  (from <http://json.org/> : An object is an unordered set of name/value pairs).
    So, we provide arrays to guarantying sorted rows.
   * *uid_cols* (default false): a boolean to identify cols by the 'uniqid' of the searchoptions instead of a numeric value (see [List searchOptions](#list-searchoptions) and 'uid' field)
   * *giveItems* (default false): a boolean to retrieve the data with the html parsed from core, new data are provided in data_html key.